mboyle84/Puppet1/README.md

-Setting up Server 2012 with webserver
+Setting up Server 2012 with webserver.
+Added chocolaty as I was going to continue with challenge 3 but ran out of time.
+Chocolaty I find is great for installing third party tools when required via puppet.